 The President, or in his/her absence the Vice-President, shall preside at all meetings of the Association.
 At the Annual Meeting of the Association, the President, or in his/her absence the Vice-President, shall present to the meeting a report of the activities of the Association during the year.
 This shall include a summary of matters recommended for action by the Association.

-The Secretary shall give notice of no less than two weeks of all meetings of the Association, keep the minutes of such meetings, and conduct the correspondence and keep the records of the Association.
+The Secretary shall give notice to Member Agencies in writing (which can include by email and which will include the agenda) of no less than two weeks of all meetings of the Association, keep and circulate to Members Agencies the minutes of such meetings, and conduct the correspondence and keep the records of the Association.
 Such records shall be passed on to the Secretary’s successor and other Committee Members shall also pass on relevant correspondence and documents to the Secretary within one month of leaving office.

 The Treasurer shall keep the books of the Association, collect all dues, pay all outgoings, and render a proper annual account of the Association to the Annual Meeting.

-Any agency or individual independent agent who has been actively engaged in representing authors and other individuals engaged in the profession of creating copyright works (‘clients’) for a period of at least two years shall be eligible for membership.
+Any agency or individual independent agent actively engaged in representing authors and other individuals engaged in the profession of creating copyright works (‘clients’) shall be eligible for membership.

-Applicants for membership must have a place of business within the United Kingdom, although exceptions may be made at the discretion of the Committee and must be able to give satisfactory evidence to the Committee of their ability to offer the full service of an authors’ agency in the handling of all literary, drama, media, subsidiary and related rights.
+Applicants for membership must have a place of business within the United Kingdom, although exceptions may be made at the discretion of the Committee, and must be able to give evidence to the Committee of the fact that they carry on an authors’ agency business in the handling of literary rights which may also include drama, media, subsidiary and related rights.

-Applicants must undertake to the Committee that they have read and will abide by the Constitution and Code of Practice of the Association as published on the Association’s website.
-They shall furnish the Association with a statement of their commission rates and, if elected, notify the Association of any changes in such rates, which shall be recorded by the Committee.
+Applicants must undertake to the Committee that they have read and will abide by the Constitution and Code of Practice of the Association as published on the Association’s website and will link to the Code of Practice (and related Guidelines) on any marketing materials including their website which advertise their membership of the AAA.

 1-3 staff: £300pa